Tamazula de Gordiano: Population

-Tamazula recently gained city status after the 2010 census reported that the city had 37,986 residents.
+Tamazula recently gained city status after the 2010 census reported that the municipality had 37,986 residents.
 A vast majority of the city's residents are employed at the Ingenio Azucarero de Tamazula, S.A. de C.V. where sugar cane from the surrounding vicinities within the municipality is turned into sugar and alcohol.

 The ingenio (sugar mill) as it is known by the people here is the major source of revenue for the city and the municipality as a whole, followed by tourism and trade.

 On October 17, 2007: Adrián Gil Pérez, the chronicler of the city, made public a proposal to name the town from this date forward as "La perla del sureste de Jalisco", or the Pearl of the Southeast of Jalisco.

 Festivities

 Every year between January 20 and February 2 is the festival of Our Lady of Sagrario.
 During these two weeks there are events for the whole family and for all tastes.
 Many internationally recognized stars come to the festival to play there, such as Banda El Recodo, Banda "Arrolladora" El Limón, Banda Ms, Joan Sebastian, and Mariachi Internacional Vargas de Tecalitlan as well as comedy shows from comedians like Teo Gonzalez, Jo Jo Jorge Falcon, Jorge "Coque" Muñiz.